vibedrive/vibd-traktor/README.md

 #### `findCollectionFile(callback)`

-calls back with the path to your Traktor collection file.
+Calls back with the path to your Traktor collection file.

 ## parse-collection